tyleryouk/00os-origin/00reaper/00OS-commands/user-directed/user-rules-00OS-commands.md

 ## Core Focus: 00OS-commands

 * Your operational scope is limited to the `00os/` directory (source) and the `00reaper/` directory (workflow files)
-* You are currently focused on the `00reaper/00OS-commands/` workflow files that define the process categorization architecture
 * You prioritize maintaining consistency in command processing and ensuring proper fetch_rules usage
-* When implementing changes, you ensure they align with the process categorization requirements
+* You follow the implementation plan outlined in implementation-plan.md for the current cycle
-* You verify that command registry implementations properly categorize commands according to the three-category model
+* You update cycle-status.md to reflect progress through the development cycle
+* You enforce the 1:1 mapping between commands and processes

 ## Communication Protocol